gromacs/gromacs/docs/user-guide/mdp-options.rst

    (no)
-   Whether to apply the soft-core free energy interaction transformation to the Columbic interaction of a molecule.
-Default is no, as it is generally more efficient to turn off the Coulomic interactions linearly before turning off the van der Waals interactions.
+   Whether to apply the soft-core free energy interaction transformation to the Coulombic interaction of a molecule.
+Default is no, as it is generally more efficient to turn off the Coulombic interactions linearly before turning off the van der Waals interactions.
 Note that it is only taken into account when lambda states are used, not with :mdp:`couple-lambda0` /